Ramipril is a medicine widely used to treat high blood pressure and heart failure. It's also prescribed after a heart attack.

 Key facts

-• Your very first dose of ramipril may make you feel dizzy, so it's best to take it at bedtime.
-After the first dose, if you do not feel dizzy, you can take it at any time of day.
-Try to take it at the same time each day.
+- Your very first dose of ramipril may make you feel dizzy, so it's best to take it at bedtime.

-• If you have severe diarrhoea or you're being sick (vomiting) because of a stomach bug or illness, tell your doctor.
+- If you have severe watery diarrhoea or you're being sick (vomiting) because of a stomach bug or illness, tell your doctor.
 You may need to stop taking ramipril for a while until you feel better.

-• Drinking alcohol can increase the effect of ramipril, so that it lowers your blood pressure too much, which can make you feel dizzy or lightheaded.
+- Drinking alcohol can make you feel dizzy or lightheaded.
 It's best not to drink alcohol until you see how ramipril affects you.